Is selling online over-saturated? No way! It’s still very doable to make money from anywhere with a laptop.

 - You may already have an account with some reviews to build trust.

-- eBay’s UX isn’t as friendly as some alternatives.
+- eBay isn’t as easy for people to use as some alternatives.

 Sell on social media